astropy/astropy/docs/coordinates/frames.rst

 dictionary, and the keys should be either ``Representation`` or ``Differential`` classes (see below for a discussion about customizing behavior for velocity components, which is done with the ``Differential`` classes).
-Using our example frame implemented above, let's customize it to use the names "R" and "D" instead of "lon" and "lat"::
+Using our example frame implemented above, we can customize it to use the names "R" and "D" instead of "lon" and "lat"::

     >>> from astropy.coordinates import RepresentationMapping